Solutions

 State & Local Efforts

-Many of these ideas – and others – are being tried out in states and cities, including interesting proposals in Wisconsin, New Jersey, California and others.
+Many of these ideas – and others – are being tried out in states and cities, including interesting proposals in New York, California, Illinois and others.

 ACTION BULLETINS

 The Coalition issues bulletins guiding local news organizations or foundations on how they might be able to use public policy to help survive.
-Recent bulletins included: How newsrooms have leveraged American Rescue Plan funds and how journalists can navigate public service loan forgiveness.
+Recent bulletins include: An explainer on the two local news bills advancing through California's legislature and a FAQ on New York's Newspaper and Broadcast Media Jobs Program.